 I was born in Italy and grew up in Canada.
 What I often thought took from me — the idea (sometimes insinuated by others) that I was neither truly Canadian nor Italian — actually gave me so much; because you can be both.
 And I am both.
 I believe in a borderless world where people should be able to come and go, settle, make a better life for themselves, discover, create, mingle, learn, teach… like all our ancestors did.
 And I am convinced that the diffusion of literature from different parts of the world between people that speak different languages can make the imaginary walls we put up to create an “us and them” even more imaginary.
 I question the idea of untranslatable: every human emotion, every thought, every human condition is common to all people; it might take one word to express it, or it might take more, but it is common to us all; we have created enough “differences” in the history of the world: let’s not add to them.

 I studied Italian literature and Drama at the University of Windsor, and Italian literature at the University of Toronto.
 It was thanks to my wonderful professors that I learned to love Italian language and literature.
-In 2000, I won a competitive exam in Florence, which gave me access to the translation course: Protr@d .
+In 2000, I won a competitive exam in Florence and attended the translation course Protr@d under the direction of Magda Olivetti.
 I have since been translating in numerous different fields: translation has taught me about art history and architecture, geology and music; and while I carried those words across linguistic borders, I learned both Italian and English, because that’s what translators do.
 For 6 years now, I have been translating mostly literature.

 I have also been teaching ESL since I arrived in Italy at the age of 24.
 It has opened doors to incredible places – from kindergartens to prison classrooms, from libraries to high schools — and it has introduced me to marvellous people of all ages.
-I spent numerous years as a volunteer in a local library reading to children: of all the things I have done, this was one of my favourites and when asked, I gladly continue to do it (here).
+I spent numerous years as a volunteer in a local library reading to children: of all the things I have done, this was one of my favourites and when asked, I gladly continue to do it: https://youtu.be/Qw4uxSmXm94 (and here).

 Books (in translation):